calvinhendriks/MKW-LAN-Brainslug/README.md

 - Yuri Bacon for this post on mariokartwii.com (https://mariokartwii.com/showthread.php?tid=1891)
 - Lami for his KamekLoader brainslug module (https://github.com/Lami-Lemmy/brainslug-wii/tree/vp3Loader/modules/vpKamekLoader)
 - BrawlBoxGaming for the KamekLoader itself (https://github.com/Brawlboxgaming/VP-Source)
+- Wiimms for his awesome work on Wiimms Mario Kart Fun (https://wiki.tockdom.com/wiki/Wiimms_Mario_Kart_Fun_2022-11) (and Wiimmfi and much more ofcourse)

 Inside the bslug folder you will find 8 brainslug modules.
 Here is a short description: